jsgubin/aa/rebuttal.md

 - []  plot figure 3 with residue error, y axis is in log. x axis in Figure  4 is log.

 - [] plish definition, theorems to make them more logic

+- [] the obtain the complexity does not necessary outperforms the previous SOTA when $n$ is larger than $d^2$.
+It is a little overstatement so please clarify this in the revision.